-The 1-Wire bus, developed by Dallas Semiconductor, uses a single bi-directional data line which can also power the slave devices, reducing the number of required wires to just two (compare with 3 in $I^2C$ and 5 in SPI, all including ground (GND)).
+The 1-Wire bus, developed by Dallas Semiconductor, uses a single bi-directional data line which can also power the slave devices, reducing the number of required wires to just two (compare with 3 in I2C and 5 in SPI, all including GND).

 1-Wire is open-drain and the communication consists of short pulses sent by the master and (for bit reading) the line continuing to be held low by the slave.
 The pulse timing (fig. 7.5) defines if it's a read or write operation and what bit value it carries.
-A transaction is started by a 480us long "reset" pulse send by master and ended by a 1-byte cyclic redundancy check (CRC) code.
+A transaction is started by a 480us long "reset" pulse send by master and ended by a 1-byte CRC checksum.